Master the art of child-led display and you can enhance your setting and children’s learning in one fell swoop, says Kirstine Beeley…

 Five simple steps to early years display success…

-Kirstine Beeley is an independent trainer and consultant, with experience of teaching in early years, primary and SEN settings, who focuses on helping early years professionals in creating exciting learning environments.
+Kirstine Beeley is an independent trainer, author and consultant, with experience of teaching in early years, primary and SEN settings.